utwente-interaction-lab/MQTT-Communication/README.md

 # Key concepts

+Within MQTT there are some key concepts that you need to understand to work with it

+## Retention flag
+A retention flag is something that can usually be turned on when publishing to a topic.
+When it is set to true the MQTT broker keeps track of the last published data to a topic.
+This means that when a device subscribes it will receive this data.
+Otherwise, it would only get data when the subscribing and publishing device is online at the same time.
+This is not always the case.

+## QOS
+QoS stands for Quality of service and can have three values.
+Not all values are supported by all devices/ code languages.
+For example, the library used for the esp32 does not support a QoS of 2.
+The three values are;
+0: fire and forget.
+There is no check if the package actually arrives at the broker.
+1: The device and broker check if the package is arrived by tracking all sent data on a topic with ID’s
+2: The client will keep sending packages until an acknowledgement package is received.
+The higher the number the less likely you are that a package is not received on the other end.

+## Publishing
+Publishing is when a device shares data to the Broker and indirect the devices that want to receive the data.
+This is what you do with sensor data for example.

+## Subscribing
+Subscribing is when a device wants to receive certain data from a device.
+When a device is subscribed to a topic it will receive data every time a device publishes on that topic.

 # How are devices connected

 In the diagram below two devices are connected to the MQTT broker;